percyperezdante/percyperezdante.github.io/source/content/DevOps/GCP/Networking.md

         - default-allow-ssh ==> This allows you to ssh this VM.
 If you remove this and you wanted to ssh, you will see the following message:
             > Please consider adding a firewall rule to allow ingress from the Cloud IAP for TCP forwarding netblock to the SSH port of your machine to start using Cloud IAP for TCP forwarding for better performance.
 Learn more Dismiss

-        - default-allow-internal ==> This allows you to ping between VMs in the same subnet
+        - default-allow-internal ==> This allows you to ping between VMs in the same subnet.
+The default-allow-internal firewall rule allows traffic on all protocols/ports within the default network.
         - These firewall rules allow ICMP, RDP, and SSH ingress traffic from anywhere (0.0.0.0/0) and all TCP, UDP, and ICMP traffic within the network (10.128.0.0/9).
 The Targets, Filters, Protocols/ports, and Action columns explain these rules

     - Note that if a VM has not network set, GCP does not allow to create it.
 You need to create a VPC network first, and that name should appear during the creation of the VM under the " Management, security, disks, networking, sole tenancy " tag.